 Stress Reduction Programs

-Each semester during exams the Office of Student Engagement offers a series of programs designed to help students take a break from studying and lessen stress levels.
-Programs include massage, the courtesy cart, cookies and milk, and other programs encourage students to take a break, recharge and relax.
+During exams each semester, the Office of Student Engagement offers a series of programs designed to help students take a break from studying and lessen stress levels.
+Programs include massage, yoga, snacks and other programs that encourage students to take a break, recharge and relax.

 These offices also offer programs and services that can help you build a healthy lifestyle and develop stress management skills: